ozten/sasl-browserid/README.md

     $ exit
     $ mysql -u root -p sasl_browserid < configs/browserid_session.ddl

+You know how a BrowserID enabled server.
+Next let's make sure things are working...

 ## Sanity Tests ##

 The following are ways to test this plugin.

-For all of the following tests, it's best to
+For all of the following tests, it's best to watch syslog

     sudo tail -f /var/log/auth.log

-When prompted for an Assertion and Audience, use browserid_debug.html and a local webserver.
-Example:

-    Assertion: eyJhbGci...blah...blah...2mtVg68723mlBPAQds_bPsG8mllYg
-    Audience: localhost:8001

 There are 3 ways to test, pluginviewer, slapd, and sample program.